cabo/ace-aif/draft-ietf-ace-aif.md

 * The (non-dynamic) methods in the permission sets are converted into their CoAP method numbers, minus 1.
-* Dynamic-X permissions are converted into what the number would have been for X, plus a Dynamic-Offset chosen as 32 (e.g., 35 for Dynamic-DELETE).
+* Dynamic-X permissions are converted into what the number would have been for X, plus a Dynamic-Offset chosen as 32 (e.g., 35 is the number for Dynamic-DELETE as the number for DELETE is 3).
 * The set of numbers is converted into a single number by taking each number to the power of two and computing the inclusive OR of the binary representations of all the power values.